 Interestingly, more than 30% of the Gerbers we review have problems, such as ambiguous information, missing info, design rule problems, etc. With our team of experienced Technicians we can solve problems which might not be discovered until the product is being assembled.

-Best possible fit – working to factory strengths and capabilities
+Best possible fit – working to the PCB factory strengths and capabilities

 What technology factors influence the price of the PCB?